-As a student of Sentara College of Health Sciences, you’ll learn on campus, online, or both, depending on which program or course you choose.
+As a student of Sentara College of Health Sciences, you’ll learn on campus, online, or both, depending on which program you choose.
 Sentara College embraces a concept called “distance education,” which provides students with the flexibility to learn remotely, at a time and place that’s convenient for them.

 As a student, you’ll be able to study on your own before coming together with classmates to discuss the material.
-This combination of online and on-site instruction is also called “hybrid learning,” and most of our programs and courses are delivered in hybrid format.
+This combination of online and on-site instruction is also called “hybrid learning,” and most of our programs are delivered in hybrid format.
 The exceptions are our Clinical Nurse Leader MSN and our RN to BSN Programs, which have no on-campus requirements, so these students can learn entirely online.

 What is Distance Education?

 Distance education is a method of teaching and learning that takes advantage of technology to extend the reach of the classroom, allowing you the freedom to work and study in the environment that best suits your personal needs.
 In a distance education course, you will complete part or all of your coursework in an online format through video lectures, readings, and discussion boards.

 One of the many advantages to distance learning is that you will have the freedom to pursue much of your coursework on your own schedule.
 Although the pace of the course will be dictated by your instructor, you will have the freedom to complete assignments in the evening, morning, or even catch up on some reading during your lunch break.
 This flexible experience allows you the opportunity to continue your career while pursuing your education.

 Distance Education Courses at Sentara College

 If you are an RN to BSN student or a Clinical Nurse Leader MSN student, your coursework will be entirely online.
 As a registered nurse, you can complete your Bachelor of Science in Nursing or Master of Science in Nursing without the classroom component, learning in a fully online environment that allows you to continue your career.